Sight Tapes

 Info

-Ensure you print at 100% scale and do not select 'scale to fit'.
-This will keep the sight tape's scale accurate.
+Ensure you print at a custom scale of 100% and do not select 'scale-to-fit' or 'fit-to-page'.
+This will keep the sight tape's sizing accurate on the printout.
+More details on print scaling here.

-We recommend initially printing in sight-in or default mode on plain printer paper to verify everything prints to the correct scale and to verify the tape is as you desire.
-Once confirmed, then it's time to print in custom position mode onto your desired fancy paper!
+We recommend initially printing in Sight In or Default mode on plain printer paper to verify everything prints to the correct scale and to verify the tape is as you desire.

 Click 'Download PDF', and a PDF will be generated and downloaded for you to print.